- The average cost of car insurance for a 65-year-old driver in California is $2,284 per year for a full coverage policy.

 Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
 While the increase varies by insurer, our data show that drivers can expect their premium to jump by 75% after one at-fault accident with property damage exceeding $2,000.

-The increase will typically stay in place for three to five years, so it’s important to find the most affordable insurance company.
-Our data shows that the following insurers offer the cheapest car insurance for seniors after an accident in California.
+The increase will generally be in effect for three to five years, so it’s essential to seek the most affordable insurance provider.
+Below, these insurers offer the cheapest car insurance rates for seniors after an accident in California.

 How can seniors save on car insurance in California?